 Speaking of safety equipment, Toyota has done a fantastic job in this department.
 This new van comes with loads of tech, some of which isn’t even standard on some passenger cars and even sub-premium Euro cars.
 It’s all part of Toyota’s Safety Sense suite, which includes autonomous emergency braking with day and night pedestrian detection, and day cyclist detection, as well as lane departure alert and steering assist as mentioned.
 There’s also automatic high-beam headlights, road sign recognition, front and rear parking sensors, and rear cross-traffic alert.
 Impressed yet?

 As for the areas that we think could require consideration.
 We’ve searched around on Toyota’s website and used the build-a-car function, but it seems you can’t option for three seats in the front.
 The lack of a middle seat isn’t our main issue though.
 It’s more that there’s a big leftover cavity where a seat could easily go.
-There’s no centre console either.
+There’s no centre console either (although, we suspect a console is optional.
+See Crew cab below).
 Basically, you’re left with a chunk of wasted space.

 And it’s not like you can really store anything here as it will slide around.
 About the only thing that would fit is a big Esky.
 Maybe this is Toyota’s intention?
 There seems to be a lack of smaller storage options around the dash, too.
 Two cup holders and a glove box is all you get, aside from a little slot near the gear lever that’s too shallow to grasp anything; a wallet or phone falls straight out.